LucasColas/DeepFake/README.md

 # DeepFake

-This repo is meant to collect DeepFake stuffI find interesting.
+This repo is meant to collect DeepFake stuff I find interesting.